SpencerDawkins/draft-dawkins-quic-what-to-do-with-multipath/README.md

-# What To Do With Multiple Active Paths in QUIC
+# Questions for Multiple Paths In QUIC

 This repository is used for a draft on the questions that have come up in discussions about multipath.
-The draft is .
+The draft is draft-dawkins-quic-multipath-questions.

+Issues and pull requests are welcomed here.
+Substantative discussion should happen on the QUIC working group mailing list, at quic@ietf.org.

 From the Abstract: